dagraham/etm-dgraham/README.md

 The pinned status of items is retained so long as *etm* is active but cleared when *etm* is restarted.

+### Konnections View

+Items with @k konnection links either to or from other items are displayed with a dagger, †, appended to their summaries in all views.
+When such an item is selected and `k` is pressed this view displays all reminders konnected to the selected reminder, organized as follows:

+	reminders with links to the selection
+	   the list of items with @k entries which include the id of the selected item the selection
+	   the selected item
+	reminders with links from the selection
+	   the list of items whose ids are included in the @k entries of the selected item

+### Used Time Views

+The *used time* and *used time summary* views are bound to `u` and `U` respectively.
+They report `@u` (used time) entries in your reminders grouped by year-month and then heirarchially by `@i` entries.
+I have a file of reminders with `@i` and `@u` entries such as

+		* Modi ut sit sed amet sit @s 2019-11-11 10:00am @e 1h30m
+		@u 58m: 2019-11-11 10:58am @u 34m: 2019-11-11 10:34am
+		@i client A/project a1/correspondence
+		@d Aliquam non sed aliquam eius tempora quisquam dolorem.
+		Neque quiquia labore tempora magnam.
+Quiquia tempora porro est ut.
+Ut tempora sed non ut eius neque porro.
+		Sed quaerat consectetur dolor sit.

+and the *used time view* for November begins with

+		November 2019
+		  client A
+			project a1
+			  correspondence
+				* Modi ut sit sed amet sit: 1.6h Nov 11
+				% Amet modi neque eius adipisci: 2.7h Nov 27
+			  research
+				* Quisquam quiquia velit non: 2.0h Nov 19
+			project a2
+			  correspondence
+				* Consectetur voluptatem dolorem: 1.0h Nov 6
+				* Quaerat etincidunt sed non: 0.9h Nov 13
+				* Consectetur eius est adipisci: 0.5h Nov 25
+				% Magnam labore etincidunt: 1.8h Nov 28
+			  meeting
+				% Adipisci dolor labore quiquia: 0.9h Nov 7
+				% Adipisci eius velit porro: 1.4h Nov 14
+			  research
+				* Non modi non velit eius: 1.0h Nov 20
+		  client B
+			project b1
+			  correspondence
+				* Dolor neque velit dolorem: 0.4h Nov 22
+			  meeting
+				* Ipsum numquam porro consectetur: 0.8h Nov 15
+			  phone
+				- Porro voluptatem aliquam: 1.0h Nov 12
+				% Amet ut dolor velit aliquam: 1.9h Nov 13
+			  research
+				* Quisquam labore ut sit aliquam: 0.7h Nov 5
+				* Quiquia ut quisquam sit: 1.5h Nov 12
+				% Adipisci amet modi sed eius: 2.6h Nov 15
+				- Velit dolor quiquia etincidunt: 1.9h Nov 15

+Note that the display is by month and, within the month, heirarchially by index entry and reminder.
+Note also, that the reported times are aggregates of all `@u` entries in the reminder.
+The first reminder, for example, has 2 such entries:

+		@u 58m: 2019-11-11 10:58am @u 34m: 2019-11-11 10:34am

+Because of

+		usedtime_minutes: 6

+in `cfg.yaml`, each `@u` timeperiod is first rounded up to the next 6 minutes and then added.
+Thus 58m becomes 1h, 34m becomes 36m and the sum, 1h36m, is reported in hours and tenths as 1.6h.

+The reminder lines are similar to those in other views.
+With, e.g.,

+			* Modi ut sit sed amet sit: 1.6h Nov 11

+selected, pressing return would display the item's details, pressing `E` would open it for editing and so forth.

+The *used time **summary** view* for the same month begins with:

+		November 2019: 44.4h
+		   client A: 13.8h
+			  project a1: 6.3h
+				 correspondence: 4.3h
+				 research: 2.0h
+			  project a2: 7.5h
+				 correspondence: 4.2h
+				 meeting: 2.3h
+				 research: 1.0h
+		   client B: 16.6h
+			  project b1: 10.8h
+				 correspondence: 0.4h
+				 meeting: 0.8h
+				 phone: 2.9h
+				 research: 6.7h
+			  project b2: 3.9h
+				 meeting: 1.8h
+				 research: 2.1h
+			  project b3: 1.9h
+				 correspondence: 1.9h

+This view omits the reminder lines and aggregates the used times heirarchially by index entry.

+As with other dated views, the left and right cursor keys go backwards and forwards a month at a time and the space bar returns to the current month.
+Also, pressing `^C` copies the contents of the view to the system clipboard.
 ### Query View

 In *query view* an entry line at the bottom of the screen is used to submit queries to your data store of reminders.
 For example, press `q` to open query view, enter